thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-01-three-peice-tech-writing-masterclass.md

 To me the core lesson of this framework is that each technical document you write exists to solve a practical problem of a particular reader.
 As is appropriately hammered home by Larry in the lecture, your writing must be _valuable_, and solving the problems of others is exactly that.

 Documents which aren’t written with an eye on this framework hurt the writer and the reader.
 For the writer, the selection of a document type narrows you in while creating and makes review and edit more straightforward.
 For the reader, documentation which breaks down into familiar types is much easier to navigate and digest.
-As a simple example, the experienced React core contributor is not looking for tutorials, and the web newbie is not initially looking for references.
+As a simple example, the experienced React core contributor is not looking for React tutorials, and the web newbie is not initially looking for React's API references.

 ## That’s it